dimatrubca/bank_tmps/README.md

 ### Author: Trubca Dmitri
 ### Domain: Bank
 ## Theory
-In this project 3 different creational design patterns were implemented: Singleton, Builder and Abstract Factory.<br/>
+Creational patterns provide various object creation mechanisms, which increase flexibility and reuse of existing code.<br/>
 Singleton is a creational design patterns which ensures that only one object of its kind exists and provides a single point of access to it for any other code.
+Builder is a creational design pattern, which allows constructing complex objects step by step.
+Abstract Factory is a creational design pattern, which solves the problem of creating entire product families without specifying their concrete classes.

 ## Implementation
+In this project 3 different creational design patterns were implemented: Singleton, Builder and Abstract Factory.<br/>
 In this application, the instance of the
 "Bank" class was chosen to be implemented as a singleton, because the application logic requires exactly one instance of this class during the entire lifetime of the application, and it has to be accessed oftenly from other classes.<br/>

+**`Bank.cs`**
 ```
 class Bank
 {